 The Canadian researchers Charles Best and Frederick Banting first made insulin in crude form in 1922.
-That lifted the death sentence which had previously been imposed on people with diabetes.
+That lifted the death sentence which had previously been imposed on those with diabetes.

 By the end of 1922, the medication company Eli Lilly and Company had developed a method for higher purification.